 FAQs:

-The 1925 Stone Mountain Half Dollar was minted to help fund the Stone Mountain Confederate Memorial in Georgia.
-Designed by Gutzon Borglum, who later carved Mount Rushmore, the coin commemorates Confederate Generals Robert E. Lee and Stonewall Jackson.
-It serves as both a piece of American history and a reflection of the era’s commemorative coin programs.
+The 1925 Stone Mountain Commemorative Half Dollar was issued to help fund the Stone Mountain Memorial in Georgia, which honors Confederate soldiers.
+Designed by Gutzon Borglum, the coin captures a moment in American history and reflects the era’s approach to commemorative coinage, making it a notable piece among collectors and history enthusiasts.

-The obverse of the coin depicts Confederate Generals Robert E. Lee and Stonewall Jackson on horseback, symbolizing their leadership during the Civil War.
-The reverse features a majestic eagle perched on a rock, a classic emblem of American strength and resilience.
+The obverse of the 1925 Stone Mountain coin features Generals Robert E. Lee and Stonewall Jackson on horseback, while the reverse displays a powerful American eagle perched on a rock.
+These designs reflect both the commemorative purpose and the artistry of early 20th-century U.S. coinage.